Tarik-Shuta/Text-Adventure-Game-Python/README.md

 Weapons: Finding and acquiring weapons can help in confrontations.
 Allies: Making friends can provide crucial support in difficult situations.
 Choices: Each decision affects your chances of survival and success.
+Dynamic Text: The game reads descriptions and dialogue from `GameData.json`, making it easy to modify or expand the game’s content.

 # Tips for Success
 Plan ahead, think about the consequences of each choice.
 Avoid rushing into confrontations without preparation.